publiclab/publiclab-archive/notes/liz/03-12-2015/how-about-a-book-club-on-are-we-all-scientific-experts-now.md

 ---
-title: "How about a book club on "Are we all scientific experts now?""\ntagnames: 'readings'
+title: "How about a book club on "Are we all scientific experts now?""

+tagnames: 'readings'
 author: liz
 path: /notes/liz/03-12-2015/how-about-a-book-club-on-are-we-all-scientific-experts-now.md
 nid: 11672